a-rashid-saaka/Active-Directory-installation/README.md

 <p>
-  This is a continuation of the first project that set up our Active Directory environment, we now move to the next step in our tutorial series..Welcome to the "Active Directory deployment and setup" project.
+  Welcome to the "Active Directory deployment and setup" project.
+This is a continuation of the first project that set up our Active Directory environment, we now move to the next step in our tutorial series.
 We will cover the essentials of deploying and refining an Active Directory system, focusing on installation, forest creation, user account management, domain integration, and Remote Desktop access.
 </p>
 <h2>Prerequisites</h2>